Coming soon, if the gods allow

 But recovery is so much more than that: you’re starting something new, and new means learning to love life without drugs and alcohol.
 WW helps you explore your new identity as a sober person.
 There’s heartache, yes, but there’s also movement, hope, pride, and tremendous potential.

-The authors walk you through various scenarios and perspectives, helping you get a sense of the new picture — while emphasizing the need to worry less and play more.
-(Recovery needs playfulness!)
+The authors walk you through various scenarios and perspectives, helping you get a sense of the new picture.
+Recovery can be an amazing ride.

 - Clinically-oriented recovery and coping skill handouts

-- Creativity therapy, like art, poetry, journaling, and creative writing therapies
+- Creativity therapy, like unusual scenarios, art, poetry, and writing

-- Playfulness handouts, like bizarre personality tests, word search puzzles, multiple choice ad lib, drawing exercises, mazes.
+- Playfulness handouts, like word search puzzles, Mental Rotation, and mazes

-- Outside the box approaches, like alter ego, invention, newspaper articles, and odd scenarios
+- Outside the box approaches, like alter ego, newspaper articles, and screenplays

 His sobriety was like that new, brilliant, colorful hat on his head, the one with all the bells and whistles: it measured blood pressure, played Beethoven and ACDC at the same time, came with a round of government-quality artillery, and gave him the right answers when he played Trivial Pursuit.
 It would have been superb — if he hadn’t felt like he just got broadsided by a box of crayons.”